Kruithne/spooder/README.md

 ```

 This information is subject to sanitization, as described in the `CLI > Canary > Sanitization` section, however you should be aware that stack traces may contain sensitive information.

-Additionally, Bun includes a relevant code snippet from the source file where the exception was raised.
-This is intended to help you identify the source of the problem.

 Setting `spooder.canary.crash_console_history` to `0` will omit the `console_output` property from the report entirely, which may make it harder to diagnose the problem but will ensure that no sensitive information is leaked.